jennifer987766/PocOrExp_in_Github/2023/README.md

 - [https://github.com/RandomRobbieBF/CVE-2023-36531](https://github.com/RandomRobbieBF/CVE-2023-36531) :  ![starts](https://img.shields.io/github/stars/RandomRobbieBF/CVE-2023-36531.svg) ![forks](https://img.shields.io/github/forks/RandomRobbieBF/CVE-2023-36531.svg)

 ## CVE-2023-36167
- An issue in AVG AVG Anti-Spyware v.7.5 allows an attacker to execute arbitrary code via a crafted script to the guard.exe component.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that it was not a security issue.
+Notes: none.

 - [https://github.com/TraiLeR2/CVE-2023-36167](https://github.com/TraiLeR2/CVE-2023-36167) :  ![starts](https://img.shields.io/github/stars/TraiLeR2/CVE-2023-36167.svg) ![forks](https://img.shields.io/github/forks/TraiLeR2/CVE-2023-36167.svg)

 ## CVE-2023-36166
- ** RESERVED ** This candidate has been reserved by an organization or individual that will use it when announcing a new security problem.
-When the candidate has been publicized, the details for this candidate will be provided.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that it was not a security issue.
+Notes: none.

 - [https://github.com/TraiLeR2/CVE-2023-36166](https://github.com/TraiLeR2/CVE-2023-36166) :  ![starts](https://img.shields.io/github/stars/TraiLeR2/CVE-2023-36166.svg) ![forks](https://img.shields.io/github/forks/TraiLeR2/CVE-2023-36166.svg)

 ## CVE-2023-36165
- ** RESERVED ** This candidate has been reserved by an organization or individual that will use it when announcing a new security problem.
-When the candidate has been publicized, the details for this candidate will be provided.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that it was not a security issue.
+Notes: none.

 - [https://github.com/TraiLeR2/CVE-2023-36165](https://github.com/TraiLeR2/CVE-2023-36165) :  ![starts](https://img.shields.io/github/stars/TraiLeR2/CVE-2023-36165.svg) ![forks](https://img.shields.io/github/forks/TraiLeR2/CVE-2023-36165.svg)

 ## CVE-2023-36164
- An issue in MiniTool Partition Wizard ShadowMaker v.12.7 allows an attacker to execute arbitrary code via the MTAgentService component.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that it was not a security issue.
+Notes: none.